-6. While you are conducting your experiment, it is each students responsibility to make and record relevant observations and measurements.
+6. While you are carrying out procedures, it is each students responsibility to make and record relevant observations and measurements, and to organize data in a format that best fits the task.
 The goal should be to record as much detail as possible.
 Because, when you go to reflect on what you learned you will need all these notes and numbers.
 (PP5)